 - Buy the Right Rain Gear

 High visibility rain gear not only keeps you dry but helps you stick out in low light and low visibility situations.
-Automobile crashes are common enough for motorcycle drivers and rain, fog, and mist can all increase the risk of being clipped by an unaware driver.
+Automobile crashes are common enough for motorcyclists and rain, fog, and mist can all increase the risk of being clipped by an unaware driver.
 So make them take notice.
 Also, a full face helmet or shield is a must–those little drops can sting like pellets when you’re zipping along at speed.

 - Ride on the Right Tires